Uzodimma mourns the death of the wives of three Royal fathers in the state

-Imo State, Governor Hope Uzodimma has commiserated with the three paramount traditional rulers who lost their wives recently
+Imo State, Governor Hope Uzodimma has comisorated with the three paramount traditional rulers who lost their wives recently

 An official statement issued in Owerri, Tuesday, by the Chief press secretary and media adviser to the Governor, Mr Oguwike Nwachukwu, stated that the Governor, described their death as a big loss to the State and the traditional institution.